-As a multi-award winning manufacturer and supplier of concrete roadside safety barriers, Hardstaff was appointed by Highways England contractor, Barrier Services, to provide a suitable safety barrier system for this scheme.
+As a multi-award winning manufacturer and supplier of concrete roadside safety barriers, Hardstaff was appointed by National Highways contractor, Barrier Services, to provide a suitable safety barrier system for this scheme.

 The REBLOC RB84XEAL_8 permanent precast concrete vehicle restraint system (VRS) was installed along the 6.5km stretch, protecting road users from barrier breakthroughs along the busy route.